bioinfo-arctic/FSK2053/Spring_2023/scripts/FSK_2053_pop_defferntiation_09523.md

 Atlantic and enable powerful population assignment in the European lobster\].
 Evolutionary Applications\_ 12, 1881--1899.

-The first goal of this study, therefore, was to explore broad and fine scale population structure across the range of European lobster (Homarus gammarus) using a panel of informative SNP markers.
+The first goal of study (Jenkins et al 2019) was to explore broad and fine scale population structure across the range of European lobster (Homarus gammarus) using a panel of informative SNP markers.

 ![](https://raw.githubusercontent.com/shri1984/study-images/main/eva12849-fig-0001.webp?token=GHSAT0AAAAAACCFFFMC5BXZ3TZGLXDMSUI2ZCZ7ECA)